AssemblyScript/website/src/stdlib/string.md

 * ```ts
   function lastIndexOf(search: string, start?: i32): i32
   ```
   Gets the last index of the specified search string within the string, or `-1` if not found.
-If specified, `pos` indicates the position at which to begin searching from right to left.
+If specified, `start` indicates the position at which to begin searching from right to left.

 * ```ts
   function padStart(length: i32, pad: string): string